 How to Stay Motivated and Lead a Healthy Lifestyle

 Leisure time doesn’t mean you have to be lazy.
-Do some light stretching while watching Channel 5 dramas.
+Do some light stretching while watching your favourite dramas.
 If that’s too easy, try doing some jumping jacks during commercial breaks.

 Exercise at Home: Burn Calories While Watching TV!